visioncrunch/DSA/complete_notes.md

  - read n
  - if n in 91 to 100 print a
- -else if n in 81 to 90 print b
+ - else if n in 81 to 90 print b
  - else if n in 71 to 80 print c
  - else if n in 61 to 70 print d
  - else print e